-Each year at Mfuwe Lodge we have some very special guests that come to visit - "Wonky Tusk", as she has become affectionately known, and her family have been regular guests at the lodge for a number of years, visiting every October and November to feast on the fallen fruits from the large “Wild Mango” (Cordyla africana) tree in the lodge grounds.
-The fact that a large safari lodge is built around this delicious food store is of no concern to her…after all, why walk the extra few metres to go around, when there are some nice steps and a tiled reception lobby to saunter through each day?
+Each year at Mfuwe Lodge we have some very special guests that pay us a visit whole families of elephants have been regular guests at the lodge for a number of years, visiting between late October and mid-December to feast on the fallen fruits from the large Wild Mango(Cordyla africana) tree in the lodge grounds.
+The fact that a large safari lodge is built around this delicious food store is of no concern to them after all, why walk the extra few metres to go around, when there are some nice steps and a tiled reception lobby to saunter through each day?

 takes the most direct route to the mango trees, solemnly walking through reception at Mfuwe to the delight of the guests.
 What an amazing sight this

 is.
 Watching this elephant spectacle each day certainly lived up to all the hype."